dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Sandboxing**: CEL expressions are evaluated in a sandboxed environment with a restricted set of functions.
 The sandbox will not have access to the filesystem, network, or environment variables.
 -   **Resource Limits**: The execution of CEL expressions will be limited by a strict timeout (e.g., 100ms) and a memory limit (e.g., 64MB) to prevent denial-of-service attacks.
 -   **Error Handling**: If a CEL expression fails to evaluate due to a syntax or runtime error, the workflow will fail with a descriptive error message.

+### 4.1.1.
+Template Engine Security

+In addition to sandboxing CEL expressions, the `text/template` engine used for `run` blocks has its own security considerations.

+-   **Command Injection Risk**: The primary risk is command injection.
+If a template substitutes an output from a previous step or an artifact directly into a shell command, a malicious output could execute arbitrary code.
+    -   **User Responsibility**: It is the workflow author's responsibility to treat all external inputs and step outputs as untrusted data.
+    -   **Mitigation**: To mitigate this, the engine will provide built-in template functions for escaping shell arguments (e.g., `shell_quote`).
+Workflows should always use these functions when substituting external data into a command line.
+      ```yaml
+      # GOOD: Properly escaped
+      run: ./scripts/process.sh --message {{ .inputs.message | shell_quote }}

+      # BAD: Vulnerable to injection
+      run: ./scripts/process.sh --message {{ .inputs.message }}
+      ```
+-   **Filesystem and Network Access**: The standard Go `text/template` engine does not provide functions to access the filesystem or network.
+Any custom functions added to the template environment will be carefully designed to not introduce such capabilities.
+-   **Information Disclosure**:
+    -   **Secret Scrubbing**: As mentioned, secret values are never available to the template engine and are scrubbed from logs.
+    -   **Debug Mode**: The `--debug` mode will print resolved template variables.
+Users should be aware that this could expose non-secret sensitive data in logs if the workflow handles such data.

 ### 4.2.
 Secrets Management